josdebum/josdebum/README.md

 - Anitab Org Scholar'21
 - Google Inside Look 2020 Participant

-I volunteer to participate in community-building activities such as organizing events, speaking engagements, taking workshop sessions, etc.
 Throught these experiences, I have been able to acquire soft skills such as leadership, team playing, critical thinking, problem-solving, communication, time management, etc.